Sebsatian2025/pruebacms/content/footer.md

 footer_link_dribbble: "#"
 footer_about_title: About Freelancer
 footer_about_text: Freelance is a free to use, open source Bootstrap theme.
-footer_copy_text: Sebsatian Fernandez © Brand 2025
+footer_copy_text: "Sebastian Fernandez © Diseñador Web "
 ---